-Headed to Venice for a few days and want to do some exploring outside of the main city?
-Well as they say in Italy, you can tour the three famous Isole de Venezia (islands of Venice) – Murano, Burano e Torcello.
+Are you headed to Venice for a few days and want to do some exploring outside of the main city?

-Taking a guided or self guided day tour of these three islands in the Venetian Lagoon is sure to be a highlight of your time in Italy.
+During a day trip out in the Venetian Lagoon, you can spend some time seeing these islands.
 You will get to experience everything from glass blowing to colorful architecture to some beautiful scenery out on the water.

-This guide will go over logistics, things to do and more, while answering questions along the way!
+This guide will go over logistics, things to do, and plenty more, while answering questions along the way!

 * Affiliate Disclosure: This post may contain affiliate links, which means I may receive a commission if you make a purchase through the links provided, at no additional cost to you.
 Thanks for supporting the work I put into TripTins!